 - Mow as high as you can– And don’t mow if the grass isn’t growing.
 We don’t want the roots to get dry and a longer blade protects the root systems in high heat.
 Stressed grass will always be at risk for lawn disease.

 - Reduce lawn stress– You may want to stay off the lawn when it’s really dry and hot.
 The lawn can’t stand traffic stress when it’s going dormant due to heat.
 You’ll end up with brown, even dead looking tracks if you use the lawn those days.

 - Get your soil tested– If your lawn is habitually getting diseased every year, despite proper lawn maintenance, it’s definitely time for a soil test.
 The soil analysis will tell us what your soil needs to make the lawn healthier.

 - Apply a Mineral Deficiency Booster to help correct soil nutrient deficiencies and naturally suppress lawn disease issues.

 - Correct Lawn PH acidity/alkalinity issues with a lime or sulphur application to allow for better nutrient uptake.

 - Aerate annually– Poor drainage and compacted soil and root systems are a major cause of disease.

 - Over-seed in the fall– We offer the newest seed blends that are scientifically designed to withstand drought and disease.
 Over-seeding in the fall with these heartier blends will strengthen your lawn.

-Lawn disease is caused by various fungi and mold spores and all lawns have potential for disease under the right conditions.
-We don’t believe fungicides are normally necessary for lawn disease prevention.
+Lawn disease is caused by various fungi and mold spores and all lawns have the potential for the disease under the right conditions.
+A fungicide program with Portage Turf can help limit damage and keep your lawn green throughout the summer months where disease may be more prevalent.
 Call us if you have any concerns and we will get to the bottom of the problem.